 Guðjón Samúelsson is the architect behind the design which was inspired by cooling Icelandic lava.
 Amazingly, construction began in the 1940’s but the building itself wasn’t completed until over 40 years later.
 Unfortunately, Guðjón passed away before it was finished.

 Laugavegur, known as Reykjavik’s main shopping street, is lined with quaint boutiques, cool cafés and bars, restaurants and souvenir shops.
-It’s quite easy to spend an hour or two here but if you only have one day in Reykjavik, keep an eye on the time if you plan on checking out more of what Reykjavik has to offer.
+It’s quite easy to spend an hour or two here but if you only have one day in Reykjavik, keep an eye on the time.

 We stayed right in the centre of Laugavegur and I really enjoyed window shopping and stopping for a coffee or two on the way to other places we wanted to visit.
 It is very easy to be enticed into some of the quirky boutiques and end up spending quite a lot of dollar so be warned!